5GZORRO/network-service-mesh-manager/README.md

 # docker-compose deployment
 The `docker-compose.yaml` in the `deployment/docker` directory, contains a complete environment.
 Check the variables defined in the `.env` before starting containers.

+1. Check values in `deployment/docker/config.yaml`, which is mapped as volume in the nsmm container, so used at startup
-1. Start docker-compose
+2. Start docker-compose
 ```
 docker-compose up -d
 ```
-2. Terminate with
+3. Terminate with
 ```
 docker-compose down
 ```